How to Get in Soccer Shape

 - Outside

-The easiest way to work out is putting on a guided Youtube video and following along for 30 minutes.
+The easiest way to work out at home is by putting on a guided YouTube video and following along for 30 minutes.
 These are fun exercises you can do in the comfort of your home.
 Doing these consistently can really improve your overall health.

 Moreover, getting creative and working out outside can be more fun than being stuck indoors.
-Weather dependent, players can create their own routines.
+Weather-dependent, players can create their own workout routines that fit their schedule.
 For example, one day could be running 3 miles down the road.
 Another day could be going to the local park to do pull ups and agility exercises.
+The next day can be running up and down the bleachers along with 3 steps of calf raises.

 Work on Your Endurance

-Keeping a high level of aerobic fitness has shown to be beneficial for performance in team sports.
+Keeping a high level of aerobic fitness has proven to be beneficial for performance in team sports.
+This is especially true in soccer where players have to run 60 to 90 minutes each game.

 Therefore, to get in better shape and compete on the soccer field, you must engage in aerobic activity.